 If you file your TPP return with us by April 1, you will be eligible for a property tax exemption of up to $25,000 of assessed value (Section 196.183, Florida Statutes).
 However, the exemption does not apply in any year that a taxpayer fails to timely file a return that is not waived per Section 196.183(5), Florida Statutes.

 Businesses that previously filed and benefited from the $25,000 TPP exemption are mailed exemption renewal postcards in December.
 As long as the value of your TPP property remains at $25,000 or less on January 1 of each year AND you receive a postcard, you will not need to file a TPP Return.
 If the value of your property was more than $25,000 on January 1 of last year or any following year, you must timely file a TPP Tax Return (DR-405) (reference Section 196.183(5), Florida Statutes).

 We will gladly accept your signed TPP Tax Return (FL DOR form DR-405) and completed Excel template at TPPconfidential@pcpao.gov.
+Mailing a return is not necessary once you file through our TPPconfidential email address.
 For more information, please contact our office or visit the Florida Department of Revenue TPP website.